GibrilKharfallah/EnerGenius/README.md

-# Appliance Energy Consumption Prediction
+# EnerGenius : Appliance Energy Consumption Prediction

-This notebook presents a supervised machine learning project aimed at predicting the **energy consumption of appliances** using environmental and weather-related sensor data.
+EnerGenius is a supervised machine learning project aimed at predicting the **energy consumption of appliances** using environmental and weather-related sensor data.

 ## 📘 Project Overview